jantman/workstation-bootstrap/precision5760_install.md

    1. `./bin/run_r10k_puppet.sh --noop` and ensure that it's not going to do more than setting up iptables, my user account and group, and the `/root/bin` puppet stuff
    1. Run again without the `--noop`
 1. At this point, the rest of installation and configuration (other than actually setting up Secure Boot) is done via puppet (starting at `7d2a48f` in my private puppet repo).
 First just get some minimal config with my user, dotfiles, sudo, and ssh config.
 Then we'll move on to Secure Boot setup before we invest time in graphics, GUI, etc.
+1. Finally, before we go any farther, rsync over my home directory from the old laptop.

 ## Part 4 - Secure Boot Setup

+**NOTE:** I originally (see git history of this file) tried a number of methods of setting this up, including the ones documented in the [Secure Boot article on Arch Wiki](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot) based on `sbkeysync` and `efi-updatevar`.
+What's shown below is what ended up working.

 1. Copy the Secure Boot keys and files that were created in [Part 2 - Self-Encrypting Drive (SED) Setup](#part-2---self-encrypting-drive-sed-setup) to a USB drive that will be stored somewhere secure for the life of the laptop.
 1. As root, on the laptop, back up the current Secure Boot keys: `mkdir /root/original-efi-keys && cd /root/original-efi-keys && efi-readvar -v PK -o old_PK.esl && efi-readvar -v KEK -o old_KEK.esl && efi-readvar -v db -o old_db.esl && efi-readvar -v dbx -o old_dbx.esl` (note we're told that the PK variable was empty).